dimalovesbomb/solut-graphs/README.md

 3. $ npm install

 While installing half-of-the-internet, run this java stuff (stend-0.0.1-SNAPSHOT.war).
 Half-of-the-internet is in your computer already?
 Cool!
-Go to step 5.
+Go to step 4.

-5. $ npm start  <--- !!!STEP 5 IS HERE!!!
+4. $ npm start  <--- !!!STEP 4 IS HERE!!!

-NOTICE!!!
+**NOTICE!!!**
-No "every-second loading" is setted now.
-To set so (gonna lag, i told you), open src/index.tsx file in your editor, then:
+*No "every-second loading" is setted now.
+To set so (gonna lag, i told you), open src/index.tsx file in your editor, then:*

 - uncomment line 19;
 - comment line 20;